crate/crate-sample-apps/java/documentation.md

 );
 ```

-In order to send parameterized SQL queries to the database, a `PreparedStatement` object should be created
-and designated parameters of the statement must be set to their corresponding values.
+To send parameterized SQL queries to the database, create a `PreparedStatement` object and set designated parameters of the statement to their corresponding values.

-One of the cases in the Crate JDBC sample application where a prepared statement used is the
-insertion of a new blog post entry to the database:
+One of the cases in the Crate JDBC sample application where a prepared statement used is the insertion of a new blog post entry to the database:

 ```java
 ...